remmelz/ansible-role-openvpn-pia/README.md

 ## change default server
 Create a directory .pia in your home dir.
 In the .pia directory create a symlink to one of the openvpn configuration settings.
+For example:
 ```
 $ cd ~
 $ mkdir .pia